rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 reporting.

-If we choose to do nothing we will continue to see hacks around the current limitations on the error trait such as the `Fail` trait, which added the missing function access methods that didn't previously exist on the `Error` trait and type erasure / unnecessary boxing of errors to enable downcasting to extract members.
+If we choose to do nothing we will continue to see hacks around the current limitations on the `Error` trait such as the `Fail` trait, which added the missing function access methods that didn't previously exist on the `Error` trait and type erasure / unnecessary boxing of errors to enable downcasting to extract members.